abhay-bharat/Personal-portfolio/README.md

 # Personal-portfolio
-this is my personal portfolio website
+This is responsive personal portfolio website created using HTML, CSS and Javascript